ianrenton/ianrenton.com/_planesailing-portable/2023-12-01-future-enhancements.markdown

 This board also requires separate antennas for the GPS and LTE radios, with fragile U.FL connectors on the PCB.
 To improve ruggedness I would want to encapsulate this all inside a box and have three SMA connectors on the outside, and at this point it is stretching the definition of "as small as possible".

+### Meshtastic Node

+The typical ESP32/LoRa boards used for Meshtastic are a similar footprint to the rest of this project.
+Adding one would allow the device to become a Meshtastic node in addition to its normal functionality.

+This also opens up other potential capabilities such as bridging APRS data received into the Meshtastic network.

 ### Battery Power

 Another desirable upgrade would be to remove the reliance on USB power, and provide an internal battery that would also be chargeable through the system.